jce-il/sw-modeling-class/Homework.md

 1. One use-case diagram
 1. One detailed written use case (Readme or wiki)
-1. Four diagrams: Sequence, class, Activity, Component|Deployment
+1. Four diagrams: Sequence, Class, Activity, Component|Deployment
 1. OCL: Car example (see lecture 3 slides)

 - Format: XMI files in a github repo + Readme